 This degree aims to prepare you for careers in the advertising, marketing and public relations sectors.

-Students from our marketing degree have gained employment in the following job roles; Sainsbury’s Marketing Graduate Trainee, Marks and Spencer Business Analyst, O2 Marketing Assistant, HSBC Equity Analyst, Asda Graduate Trainee, Toni and Guy Opticians Co-Creator.
+Students from our marketing degree have gained employment in many high profile job roles including: Sainsburys Marketing Graduate Trainee, Marks and Spencer Business Analyst, O2 Marketing Assistant, HSBC Equity Analyst, Asda Graduate Trainee, Toni and Guy Opticians Co-Creator.

 In 2014, over 94% of our graduates went directly into work or further study within 6 months of graduation